Generic Name: fluvastatin (Oral route)

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness.
-These may be symptoms of a muscle problem called myopathy.
+These may be symptoms of serious muscle problems, such as myopathy or immune-mediated necrotizing myopathy (IMNM).

 Check with your doctor right away if you have dark-colored urine, diarrhea, a fever, muscle cramps or spasms, muscle pain or stiffness, or feel very tired or weak.
 These could be symptoms of a muscle condition called rhabdomyolysis, which can lead to serious kidney problems.